algorandfoundation/docs/docs/clis/goal/account/addpartkey.md

-Generate a participation key for the specified account
+Generate and install participation key for the specified account